ComputingUSA/Z80-palmtop-computer/README.md

 Here is the code for a Zilog Z80 based palm-top computer I designed and built back in 1993 for around $50.
-I designed and built it because I wanted a portable computer, but since I was just a student studying electrical engineering, I couldn't afford to buy one :)
+I designed and built it while I was a student studying electrical engineering because I wanted a palmtop portable computer and an affordable one wasn't invented yet.

-"Z80OS2.ASM" is my main OS image :)
+"Z80OS2.ASM" is my main OS image.
 KBENCODR.ROM is the ROM mapping for the keyboard circuit.
 The TXT files are just pinouts for the chips I needed to build the computer circuits.
 JMCO0793.WKS is a Lotus 1-2-3 clone spreadsheet for the parts order from Jameco.
-The Z80 microprocessor cost only $1.49, and I could barely even afford that back then.
+The Z80 microprocessor cost only $1.49, wihch I could barely even afford back then.

 I used a Z80 MCU + static RAM + EPROM to contain the operating system that I wrote.
 I also based the keyboard circuit on another EPROM and LCD was connected using the serial interface using it's Hitachi chipset to the Intel 8255 PPI.
 Input was via a membrane numeric keypad and output was to a 2 column LCD display.

 I wrote the operating system in Z80 Assembler and I designed it in a way similar to how PC operating systems were written at the time, using standard subroutines to handle basic input and output (a BIOS).
 I used the a80z Z80 cross-assembler and uploaded the object file to a Jameco EPROM programmer.

-I also burned 2 applications on to the EPROM: one to read/write I/O control lines and another to test the keyboard and display.
+I also burned 2 applications onto the EPROM: one to read/write I/O control lines and another to test the keyboard and display.
 I also had a help screen option.
 These were selectable via menus with the keypad and LCD.

 This includes the source code and binaries to the small operating system I wrote and EPROM image of the keyboard encoder I designed.